• Skip to primary navigation

 Offer an endorsement

-If the endorsement proposal is approved by the Board, the institution can offer the endorsement immediately.
-If the proposal is denied, the institution cannot offer the endorsement.
-Program leaders can make the decision to resubmit the proposal with changes that have been informed by Board member feedback.
+Through the proposal process, programs provide evidence of subject matter expertise, strategies, and endorsement design.
+If the proposal is approved, the program can offer the endorsement immediately.
+If the proposal is denied, the program cannot offer the endorsement.
+Programs can resubmit their proposal with changes that reflect board feedback.

 Dual endorsement certification requirement